-Motor racing: Ricciardo fastest in first Hungary practice
+Motor racing: Ricciardo fastest in Hungary practice

 "On the windtunnel it looks like it should help downforce and hopefully that gives us the lap time."

-There were encouraging signs at struggling former champions McLaren, who had Fernando Alonso seventh and Belgian team mate Stoffel Vandoorne eighth at the slowest permanent track on the calendar.
+There were encouraging signs at struggling former champions McLaren, who had Fernando Alonso and Belgian team mate Stoffel Vandoorne in the top 10 in both sessions at the slowest permanent track on the calendar.

+Renault's luckless Briton Jolyon Palmer, yet to score after 10 races, halted both sessions with costly errors that will have done little to boost the Briton's confidence or the patience of team bosses.

+With Robert Kubica testing for Renault next week, amid speculation about what once seemed an impossible comeback after the Pole partially severed his forearm in 2011, Palmer needs to do something special.

-Renault's luckless Briton Jolyon Palmer brought out red flags at the end of the session when he smashed his front wing on a kerb, leaving debris over the track and puncturing the car's right front tire.
+Shattering his car's front wing on a kerb, leaving debris over the track and puncturing the right front tire, and then crashing backwards into the barriers in the afternoon was certainly not it.

-Ferrari reserve driver Antonio Giovinazzi, having a Friday morning run in the Haas in place of Denmark's Kevin Magnussen, had earlier brought the session to a halt when he hit the barriers.
+Ferrari reserve Antonio Giovinazzi, having a morning outing in the Haas in place of Denmark's Kevin Magnussen, brought the opening session to a halt when he hit the barriers.

+Germany's Pascal Wehrlein also dumped his Sauber heavily into the barriers in the afternoon.
+He went to the circuit medical center but was reported to be fine.

 Reporting by Alan Baldwin, editing by Ed Osmond